Close Menu

 MEDICARE AND MEDICAID BENEFITS

 The payee may need to help the beneficiary get medical services or treatment.
 This is part of being a payee for a child who gets SSI.
 The adult payee should keep a record of medical services and medical expenses not covered by Medicare and Medicaid.
-Likewise, it is always smart for the payee to keep a record of all of the benefit money they are spending on medications, counseling, or other medical costs.
-For more information about Medicare benefits, read here.
-They payee should also help the beneficiary make decisions about Medicare Advantage plans.
-Learn more about Medicare Advantage plans here.

-Dianna Cannon also has over 30 years of experience helping her clients win benefits in court.
-Ms. Cannon also has law licenses in a number of states.
-For example, she has law licenses in California, Utah, Nevada, and Washington State.
 If you need help filing for benefits or you need to appeal a decision from the SSA, contact our firm.
-If you need information about filing for benefit in California, read here.
-Utah SSDI benefits information is here on our website.
-Likewise, you can learn more about Nevada SSD and SSI benefits here.
+Learn about filing for SSD benefits in California.
+Utah SSDI benefits information is also on our website.
+Likewise, you can learn about Nevada SSDI and SSI benefits.
 We can help you no matter where you live.

 Facebook Twitter LinkedIn